pantheon-systems/documentation/source/content/certification/study-guide-cms/06-deploy.md

 * Drush
 * WP-CLI

-For more information on Local Development options on Pantheon, see [https://docs.pantheon.io/guides/local-development](https://docs.pantheon.io/guides/local-development).
+For more information on Local Development options on Pantheon, see [this documentation page](/guides/local-development).
 </Alert>

 ### SFTP Mode